elugens/hello-javascript/docs/additional-questions/regular-expressions/anchors.md

 ---

-### What does it mean by Anchors (caret/dollar sign) have zero width?
+### What does it mean that Anchors (caret/dollar sign) have zero width?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It means they do not match a character, but rather force the regexp engine to check the condition (text start/end).
+  <div><strong>Interview Response:</strong> They do not match a character but instead force the regexp engine to check the condition (text start/end).
     </div>
   </div>
 </details>